dojo/docs/dijit/form/DateTextBox.rst

 Unfortunately, this only affects how the date is parsed and formatted in the box itself.
 As such, it's not very wise because it forces people from every country to use the same format, which may be totally unfamiliar.
 So, bad idea.

+TODO: the idea of the code in the book was to make a textbox which used local conventions but communicated to/from the server (only) in this format

 Changing Constraints on the Fly
 -------------------------------
 DateTextBox obeys the constraints you give, much like `dijit.form.NumberTextBox <dijit/form/NumberTextBox>`_  Sometimes you may need to change these constraints based on user input.
 To do this, you can set new constraints on the widget, but the catch is you must use JavaScript dates.